syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

    ~~~
    {:.prettyprint }

-   > Note: Ensure that the element <DllName> contains the correct path to the corresponding DLL.
+   N> Ensure that the element <DllName> contains the correct path to the corresponding DLL.

 7. Save the SwfConfig.xml file.